Ask AI

 Nonpharmacologic interventions

-Avoidance of allergens: as per AAO 2022 guidelines, Advise environment modifications in patients with vernal/atopic conjunctivitis.
+Avoidance of allergens: as per AAO 2022 guidelines, advise environment modifications in patients with vernal/atopic conjunctivitis.

 B